pryv/source-licenser/README.md

 - Actions are defined per fileTypes ex: `.js` , `README.md`, `package.json`.
 - As per v1.0, actions can be:
-  - `addHeader`:  Add license text at the beginning of the file.
+  - `header`:  Add license text at the beginning of the file.
 Comment characters can be defined.

     ​	Example: for `.js` file add